Workplace Mindfulness Meditation ClassesReduce Stress

 Workplace Mindfulness Meditation Classes

-Mindfulness and meditation classes reduce stress in the workforce.
+Workplace mindfulness and meditation classes reduce stress.
 Practicing mindfulness has been shown to make lasting positive changes in your brain’s structure.
 Especially in the areas related to learning, memory, and perspective.
 There are many benefits of mindfulness, including:

 Boosts to memory and focus

 Being better able to control emotional reactions

 Mindfulness and meditation are all the buzz today.
 Even celebrities like Oprah Winfrey and Kobe Bryant have shared the benefits they’ve experienced from daily practice.
 It’s clear.
 Mindfulness and meditation classes reduce stress.

 It’s about staying focused on the present moment.
 Sounds simple.
 But, for most of us, that’s harder than it sounds.
 Your mind bounces around like a ping-pong ball.
 Constantly shuffling through your to-do list; making mental notes about that meeting you just attended; dwelling on that argument you had last night; darting back to your to-do list.
 The mind is always active.
 Mindfulness is a way to calm the frantic mind bouncing.
 Mindfulness is focusing on what’s happening right this minute, instead of what already happened, or what the future holds.

 A key element of mindfulness is allowing yourself to feel emotions as they arise, without rejecting or judging them.
 If you feel angry, sad, or content, you acknowledge that emotion.
 Acknowledge it without attaching a “good” or “bad” label.
 You don’t react, and don’t let feelings overwhelm you.
 You simply let the feelings happen.
 As your thoughts begin to drift, or you that your emotions are drowning you, then bring yourself back to the present moment.
 It’s easy to see how mindfulness meditation classes reduce stress.